ArdenB/ArdenB.github.io/aboutme.md

 My research is focused on the use of remote sensing to understand the links between climate and vegetation change.

-Im currently working as a post-doctoral Research Associate at the Woods Hole Research Center working on boreal forest biomass change.
+I am currently working as a Post-doctoral Research Associate at the Woods Hole Research Center studying how machine learning can be used to understand and predict boreal forest biomass change.

 I spent 2019 working as a post-doctoral research associate at the University of Leciester on the FIre REcovery and Forest Loss in Eastern Siberia (FIREFLIES) projecct.